g-gaston/eks-anywhere/DEVELOPMENT_BEST_PRACTICE.md

 ##### Variable names

 Variable names should be concise and descriptive.
 Prefer single word names.
 The further away from the site of declaration a variable is used, the more descriptive it needs to be.
-For example, a variable named `n` used 30 lines after declaration makes it unnecessarily difficult to reason what its about at the site of use.
+For example, a variable named `n` used 30 lines after declaration makes it unnecessarily difficult to reason what it represents at the site of use.

 ### Abstractions